-- Successful completion of one year of AFJROTC and one Cadet Leadership Course unless waivered by SASI. - Assignment to officer jobs and duties listed in the Unit Manning Document.
+- Successful completion of one year of AFJROTC - Assignment to officer jobs and duties listed in the Unit Manning Document.

 REMEMBER!
 IF YOU WANT TO BE A LEADER YOU MUST FIRST PROVE THAT YOU CAN FOLLOW, AND THAT YOU HAVE WHAT IT TAKES TO BE A ROLE MODEL CADET.